jnj3uf212121/Active-Directory-Project/README.md

-# School Network Topology Project
+# Educational Network Infrastructure Deployment: A Windows Server 2019 and Windows 10 Integration Project

 ## Introduction
 This project outlines the creation and configuration of a school network topology using Windows Server 2019 for server roles and Windows 10 Enterprise for client testing.
 The setup includes a domain controller, DHCP server, and file server, aimed at managing domain operations, dynamic IP allocation, and centralized resource sharing within a school environment.